AdrianiBruss/RemotableApp/README.md

 Callback fired once the user change the mobile's orientation.
 Values returned:

-- `this.data.orientation`: corresponding to the mobile's orientation : ` 'landscape' || 'portrait' `
+- `this.data.orientation`: corresponding to the mobile's orientation : ` 'landscape',  'portrait' `
 - `this.data.section`: corresponding to the section's number : ` 1,2,3 ... `

 Example: